1Password/kubernetes-secrets-injector/README.md

 ## Setup and Deployment

+The 1Password Secrets Injector for Kubernetes uses 1Password Connect to retrieve items.
+You should deploy 1Password Connect to your infrastructure.
+Please see our [helm charts documentation](https://github.com/1Password/connect-helm-charts) to do that.

 The 1Password Secrets Injector for Kubernetes uses a webhook server in order to inject secrets into pods and deployments.
 Admission to the webhook server must be a secure operation, thus communication with the webhook server requires a TLS certificate signed by a Kubernetes CA.

 For managing TLS certifcates for your cluster please see the [official documentation](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/).
 The certificate and key generated in the offical documentation must be set in the [deployment](deploy/deployment.yaml) arguments (`tlsCertFile` and `tlsKeyFile` respectively) for the Secret injector.